RickBrannan/apostolic-fathers/README.md

 * total Latin words: 1703
 * total unique missed words: 7907

 My next step will be to incorporate any morph I can find in the OpenText material (Didache and Diognetus).
+Update: I looked at the data, and it only has morph and lemma for words that occur in the NT, so ... they took the same shortcut I did.

-After that, I'll either use a trained model to knock off some lemmatization, or find more morph data for the untagged forms.
+That means I'll use a trained model to knock off some lemmatization and morph.
+Planning on using [this model from HuggingFace](https://huggingface.co/Jacobo/grc_proiel_trf), which
-Or maybe both.
+I've dabbled with before for lemma generation.
+Hoping the morph stuff is decent as well.

 This is _totally_ an in-my-spare-time and as-I-feel-inspiried kind of project.
 And I don't have a lot of spare time.
 No promises about status and finishing, use at your own risk, etc.